Commuter rail: Southeast Asia

 In Indonesia, the KRL Commuterline is the largest commuter rail system in the country, serving the Greater Jakarta.
-It connects the Jakarta city center with surrounding cities and sub-urbans in Banten and West Java provinces, including Depok, Bogor, Tangerang, Serpong, Rangkasbitung, Bekasi and Cikarang.
+It connects the Jakarta city center with surrounding cities and suburbs in Banten and West Java provinces, including Depok, Bogor, Tangerang, Serpong, Rangkasbitung, Bekasi and Cikarang.
 In July 2015, KRL Commuterline served more than 850,000 passengers per day, which is almost triple of the 2011 figures, but still less than 3.5% of all Jabodetabek commutes.
 Other commuter rail systems in Indonesia include the Metro Surabaya Commuter Line, Commuter Line Baraya, Yogyakarta–Solo Line, Kedung Sepur, and the Sri Lelawangsa.

-In the Philippines, the Philippine National Railways has two commuter rail systems currently operational; the PNR Metro Commuter Line in the Greater Manila Area and the PNR Bicol Commuter in the Bicol Region.
+In the Philippines, the Philippine National Railways currently operates two commuter rail systems: the PNR Metro Commuter Line in the Greater Manila Area and the PNR Bicol Commuter in the Bicol Region.
 A new commuter rail line in Metro Manila, the North–South Commuter Railway, is currently under construction, with completion targeted for 2031.

-In Malaysia, there are two commuter services operated by Keretapi Tanah Melayu.
-They are the KTM Komuter that serves Kuala Lumpur and the surrounding Klang Valley area, and the KTM Komuter Northern Sector that serves the George Town Conurbation, Perak, Kedah and Perlis in the northern region of Peninsular Malaysia.
+In Malaysia, there are three commuter services operated by Keretapi Tanah Melayu.
+They are the KTM Komuter that serves Kuala Lumpur and the surrounding Klang Valley area, the KTM Komuter Northern Sector that serves the George Town Conurbation, Perak, Kedah and Perlis in the northern region of Peninsular Malaysia and the KTM Komuter Southern Sector which operates within Johor.

 In Thailand, the Greater Bangkok Commuter rail and the Airport Rail Link serve the Bangkok Metropolitan Region.
 The SRT Red Lines, a new commuter line in Bangkok, started construction in 2009.
 It opened in 2021.

 Another commuter rail system in Southeast Asia is the Yangon Circular Railway in Myanmar.